CSULB Celebrates Native American Heritage Month

 Native American Programs and Resources to Know:

 American Indian Faculty & Staff Association (AI-FSA) - The American Indian Faculty and Staff Association aims to provide visibility, support, advocacy, and community building for American Indians at CSULB.
-AI-FSA aims to promote recruitment, retention, professional development, and the advancement of faculty and staff at the university, thereby, upholding principles of educational equity and empowerment of all members of the American Indian community at CSULB.
 AI-FSA supports the work of CSULB’s NAGPRA Committee, and community building within CSULB and the larger American Indian community.

 American Indian Student Council (AISC) - The council is open to any currently enrolled student who is interested in American Indian cultures.
 The council hosts and co-sponsors the Annual CSULB POW WOW and AILOTT, an education conference.
 In addition, the council hosts several smaller events year-round and its members serve on University committees to represent American Indian students' views and issues.
-The Council meets on a weekly basis at the Puvungna Student Cultural Resource Center located at the University Student Union, Room 310 (USU-3310).
+The Council meets on a weekly basis at the Puvungna Student Cultural Resource Center.

 Office of Tribal Relations - Housed in the Division of University Relations and Development (URD), the Office of Tribal Relations establishes a comprehensive approach for Native Tribal governments and communities to facilitate a sense of belonging in higher education.
 Offering central coordination, oversight, and subject-matter expertise for university compliance with federal and state statutes and regulations as it relates to Native American cultural, historic and graves preservation, protection and applicable repatriation.

-Puvungna Resource Center - The Puvungna Resource Center serves to create an atmosphere of special support, cultural enrichment, academic retention, and most importantly, a sense of community for Native American/American Indian students.
+Puvungna Resource Center - The Puvungna Resource Center serves to create an atmosphere of support, cultural enrichment, academic retention, and most importantly, a sense of community for Native American/American Indian, and all, students.
 The center operates to provide academic and cultural resources for the CSULB campus community.

 Native American Heritage Month Events: